wbaopaul/scATAC-pro/README.md

     ## perform integrated analysis, assuming all data sets are processed by scATAC-pro
     ## which means each fragments.txt and barcodes.txt files can be found correspondingly
     ## the integration methods includes 'VFACS', 'pool', 'seurat', and 'harmony', for instance,
-    ## you can specify the integration method with 'Integrate_by = VFACS' in the configure file
+    ## you can specify the integration method with 'Integrate_By = VFACS' in the configure file
     $ scATAC-pro -s integrate
                  -i peak_file1,peak_file2,(peak_file3...)   ##
                  -c configure_user.txt